SavinaRoja/SavinaRoja.github.io/_posts/2015-11-18-haskell-meets-the-central-dogma.md

 {% endhighlight %}

-`chunksOf 3` creates a function that takes a list, and returns a list of lists length 3, though the last list might be shorter if the input list is not evenly divisible by 3.
+`chunksOf 3` creates a function that takes a list, and returns a list of lists of length 3, though the last one might be shorter if the input list is not evenly divisible by 3.
 We can feed our sequence string to this, strings are just lists of characters after all, and get a list of codons back. `chunksOf 3 "GAUUACA"` would produce `["GAU", "UAC", "A"]`.
 Mapping the genetic code function over that